bzg/woof/README.md

 There is no roadmap as I develop Woof! in my spare time, but here is a list of ideas for future versions.

+-   An Emacs tool to keep track of various Woof! instances
 -   Implement notifications
 -   Implement the overview page
 -   Separate woof-server/monitor from woof-web